 - Make it a hearty casserole with additional vegetables.
 Add about 1 to 1 1/2 cups of steamed frozen peas, a combination of steamed peas and diced carrots, or cooked green beans.
 Cooked frozen mixed vegetables would be good as well.

-- Add sliced sauteed mushrooms to the macaroni and sauce mixture, along with a little dried or fresh thyme.
+- Add sliced sautéed mushrooms to the macaroni and sauce mixture, along with a little dried or fresh thyme.

 - For a lighter sauce, replace half of the milk with chicken stock or vegetable broth (low sodium).
-Or make the sauce richer by using some half-and-half or light cream in place of some of the milk.
+Or make the sauce even creamier by using some half-and-half or light cream in place of some of the milk.

 How to Store and Freeze Mac and Cheese

 Mac and cheese with ham will keep for three to four days in the refrigerator if covered.
 Reheat in the microwave or on the stovetop over medium-low heat until heated through.

 Mac and cheese will freeze, too.
 Make sure it's well wrapped with as much air pressed out of it as possible, or in a sealed container.
 Defrost in the refrigerator and then reheat on the stovetop or in the oven in a casserole dish at about 350 F.